russhwolf/multiplatform-settings/README.md

 #### Factories

-For the Android, iOS, and macOS platforms, a `Factory` class also exists, so that multiple named `Settings` instances can coexist with the names being controlled from common code.
+For some platforms, a `Factory` class also exists, so that multiple named `Settings` instances can coexist with the names being controlled from common code.

 On Android, this factory needs a `Context` parameter